'Expat exit' a new thriller by Patricia Snel

 Short content of Expat exit

-Elisa leads a wonderful life on Curacao.
+Elisa leads a wonderful life in Curaçao.
 Sun, sea, beach, dear friends, a career man and a fantastic son.
 But then disaster strikes.
-Her husband leaves her for someone else and claims full custody of their son.
+Her husband leaves her for someone else and demands full custody of their son.
 Trapped on the island, Elisa tries to get her life back on track.
-After a serious boating accident, in which Sam's boyfriend is seriously injured, Elisa is held responsible.
+After a serious boating accident in which Sam's boyfriend is seriously injured, Elisa is held responsible.
 All hope seems lost.
 She ends up in a battle over drugs and money.
 Elisa will have to risk her life to get her child back and escape the stranglehold of the criminal environment.
 Paradise seems further away than ever.

 The thriller is of course fiction and you should not equate it with reality.